Introduction -Peace of Mind – The Rule

 Get A PEN and Paper

 Get a Pen and Paper and answer the following questions at your ease.
 I think it is really important to step back and figure out a few things, before we go into the rules (well my perspective of the rules).
 We cannot change what hurts, if we do not stop to understand our self-better.
-In difficult situations it so easy to get emotionally worked up and everything spirals out of control.
+When we understand ourself better, then difficult situations become easier to handle.
+Otherwise, in difficult situations it is easy to get emotionally worked up and everything spirals out of control.

 - What does Peace of Mind for you?
 What does it look like, feel like, how are you when you have peace of mind?